Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Light yield

 \subsection{Evaluation method for light yield}

-The distribution of the number of photoelectrons detected on each side of the crystal was fitted with a Landau function convoluted with a Gaussian function, an example of which is shown in \figref{fig:lightYieldDistribution}.
-In this paper, the light yield is defined as the sum of the light yields detected on both sides of the crystal.
+The distribution of the number of photoelectrons detected on each side of the crystal was fitted with a Landau function convoluted with a Gaussian function; an example is shown in \figref{fig:lightYieldDistribution}.
+In this paper, the light yield of the prototype is defined as the sum of the light yields measured on both sides of the crystal.